globsky/SignalSim/README.md

 	Fix bugs in BDS D1/D2 navigation stream generation Add L1C/L5/E6 support into CSatelliteSignal class
-	Observation support multi-frequency in structure and RINEX output
+	Observation support multi-frequency in structure and RINEX output 2/29/2024
+	Made following changes to enable almanac read and data stream generation containing almanac subframe/string Change function parameter of SetAlmanac() in NavBit and all derived classes Add functions to read almanac file in Almanac.cpp
+	Add array to store almanacs in CNavData class
+	Add functions to read almanac files and convert ephemeris to almanac in CNavData class Ephemeris to almanac conversion for GLONASS and BDS GEO satellites will be added in future version The time parameter of FindEphemeris() and FindGloEphemeris() definition changes to follow corresponding system Add almanac subframe/string generation for D1/D2, LNAC and GNAV data stream